StackStorm/st2docs/docs/source/install/config/config.rst

 * With the standard logging setup you will see files like ``st2*.log`` and ``st2*.audit.log`` in the log folder.

-* Per component logging configuration can be found in ``/etc/st2*/logging.conf``.
+* Per component logging configuration can be found in ``/etc/st2/logging.<component>.conf``.
   Those files use `Python logging configuration format <https://docs.python.org/2/library/logging.config.html#configuration-file-format>`_.
-  Log file location and other settings can be modified in these configuration files.
+  Log file location and other settings can be modified in these configuration files, e.g. to change the output to use syslog instead.

+* |st2| ships with example configuration files to show how to use syslog - these are at ``/etc/st2/syslog.<component>.conf``.
+To use them, edit ``/etc/st2/st2.conf``, and change the ``logging =`` lines to point to the syslog configuration file.
+You can also see more instructions and example configurations at :github_contrib:`st2contrib/extra/syslog <extra/syslog>`.

 * By default, log rotation is handled via logrotate.
 Default log rotation config (:github_st2:`logrotate.conf <conf/logrotate.conf>`) is included with all the